Major international, German websites down in apparent outage | DW | 22.07.2021

 The aforementioned websites were able to be accessed after Akamai said it fixed the problem.

 A similar disruption occurred in June, when cloud computing service provider Fastly encountered a glitch.
-Major US news and government websites were temporarily impacted by the service outage.
+Major US news and government websites, such as those of The New York Times and The White House, were temporarily impacted by the service outage.